biboudis/biboudis.github.io/README.md

 You can contact me on [LinkedIn](https://www.linkedin.com/in/biboudis) and via email.
 You can find bits of my work under my [Github](https://github.com/biboudis) page.
-I like about PL, computer science and geek stuff [@biboudis](https://twitter.com/biboudis).
+I tweet about PL, computer science and geek stuff [@biboudis](https://twitter.com/biboudis).

 e-mail: biboudis [at] di.uoa.gr